faisalazam/Problems/SYSTEM_DESIGN.md

 When to Use Webhooks, WebSocket, Pub/Sub, and Polling... ?
 Long-Polling vs pub/sub vs WebSockets vs Server-Sent Events ?

-### HTTP Short vs Long Polling vs WebSockets vs SSE
+### HTTP Short vs Long Polling vs WebSockets vs SSE vs Webhooks

 Web applications were originally designed as a simple client-server model where the web client initiates an HTTP request requesting some data from the server.